ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

     <b>OPTIONAL:</b> Feel free to play around with ```plt.imshow(features[:,:,0])``` by changing the value of 0 to anything from 0 to 223 in order to get a better feel of the data.

     <b>OPTIONAL:</b> Feel free to play around with ```plt.plot(features[0,:,:])``` by changing the value of 0 to anything from 0 to 144 in order to get a better feel of the data.

+# Scikit Learn
+[Scikit-learn is a free software machine learning library for the Python programming language.](https://scikit-learn.org/stable/) Scikit learn can be a little intimidating at first, but once you have an idea of what you should be doing its fairly easy.
+The most difficult part about Scikit-learn is choosing the right machine learning algorithems.
+Ideally one should understand all the math behind all of algorithems, however if you are a beginner you should refer to the diagram below.